Art-Sells/Arells/Build-Notes.md

 - Created Cart Number Function (Custom)

 #### Creating Mechanics
-- Images are not minted until images are purchased (Digital Fingerprints "Revealed After Purchase").
+- Images are not minted until images are purchased (Digital Fingerprints "Revealed After Purchase"). *Inform Users about Free NFT Creation/Minting process*
 - PAP price calculated 50x from price listed by creator (After Sale: You Keep...
 90%, Buyer Keeps...
 7%, Fees...
 3%)...
 - 1 Blockchain (Polygon)--- This is automatically chosen for buyer... prices in USDC